-Writing the college essay is the most stressful — and arguably, the most important — part of the application process.
+Writing the college essay is the most stressful — and arguably most important — part of the application process.

-The essay is the only place on The Common App to tell admissions officers how you stand out beyond your GPA, activities and classes.
-But that shouldn’t be taken as a cue to try and write about an impossibly unique topic, said Sue Corner, senior associate director of admission.
+The essay is the only place on the Common App to tell admissions officers how you stand out beyond your GPA, activities and classes.
+But that shouldn’t be taken as a cue to try and write about an impossibly unique topic, said Dean of Admission Sue Corner.

 “It’s not what you write about, it’s how you write about it,” said Corner, who also teaches workshops on essay writing.
 “It’s the way you tell the story that will help us remember you.”

-Start by posting any ideas, themes or reflections on sticky notes on your wall — don’t be afraid to be far-fetched.
-Aim for quantity, not quality.
+Start by posting any ideas, themes or reflections on sticky notes on your wall.
+Don’t be afraid to be far-fetched and aim for quantity, not quality.
 Examine each one individually then discard or amplify as you go.
 Revisit the wall a few times before you begin writing your essay.

 Choose a topic that reflects you in a unique way and couldn’t be written by the majority of your peers.
 If you read back over your essay and find it doesn’t reflect your own story, reconsider the topic, Corner said.

 If you underestimate how long it will take to write the essay properly, or don’t think it’s that important, it will show.
-Pay close attention to the essay prompts, try to achieve word economy and eliminate throwaway words like “that” to maximize the word count.
+Pay close attention to the essay prompts and try to achieve word economy.
+Eliminate throwaway words like “that” to maximize the word count.

 Phone a friend